lumixland/disauth/README.md

-# dauth
+# Disauth

-Modern Discord OAuth made simple. `dauth` wraps the Discord OAuth2 and REST APIs with safe defaults, PKCE helpers, and rich typings so you can add login flows to bots, dashboards, and tooling faster.
+Modern Discord OAuth made simple. `disauth` wraps the Discord OAuth2 and REST APIs with safe defaults, PKCE helpers, and rich typings so you can add login flows to bots, dashboards, and tooling faster.

 ## Features